GJRangel/Bajtsy/README.md

 - 👋 Hi, I’m @Bajtsy
-- 👀 I’m interested in quantum mechanics
+- 👀 I’m interested in quantum computing
-- 🌱 I’m currently learning physics at ITESM
+- 🌱 I’m currently learning physics at ITESM and some QML by myself
 - 💞️ I’m looking to collaborate on quantum computing
 - 📫 How to reach me: a01570628@tec.mx